megaluck/documentation/docs/introduction/index.rst

 #########

-The pages in this section of the documentation are aimed at the newcomer to the Sidechain-SDK.
-They're designed to help you get started quickly, and show how easy it is to work with the Sidechain SDK as a developer who wants to customise it and get it working according to their own requirements.
+The pages in this section of the documentation are aimed at the newcomer to the Horizen Sidechain SDK.
+They're designed to help you get started quickly, and show how easy it is to work with the sidechain SDK as a developer who wants to customize it and get it working according to their own requirements.

 These tutorials take you step-by-step through some key aspects of this work.